rahmadnoorikhsan/Learn-Fragment/README.md

-# Learn-Fragment
+# Learn-Fragment-KTX

-- Learn Create Fragment in Activity
-- Learn Move Fragment without Move Activity
+- Open the Fragment project.
+- Add the library to the project.
+- Change the initialization of the Fragment using Android KTX.
+- Running the application.